 - Gallup found in 2011 that some groups of American adults believe that 30% or more of American adults are gay or lesbian.
 However, actual surveys of the public seem show percentages that are much lower: from 1.7% to 10% of the total population.

 - Unfortunately, none of the main U.S. sources of population information -- the Census Bureau’s decennial count, the American Community Survey, the National Health Interview Survey, the Current Population Survey, have included questions about sexual orientation or gender identity.
-2 This may change in the future, although collecting accurate information will probably always be difficult because of the lack of generally accepted definitions, and the reluctance of persons to admit their sexual identity to pollsters who are typically strangers.
+2 This may change in the future, although collecting accurate information will probably always be difficult because of the lack of generally accepted definitions, and the reluctance of some persons to admit their sexual identity to pollsters, who are typically strangers.